Last Updated on: by

 Principle of Centrifugation

-- In a solution, particles whose density is higher than that of the solvent sink (sediment), and particles that are lighter than it float to the top.
+- In a solution, particles whose density is higher than that of the solvent sink (sediment), and particles that are lighter than it floats to the top.

 - The greater the difference in density, the faster they move.
-If there is no difference in density (isopyknic conditions), the particles stay steady.
+If there is no difference in density (isopycnic conditions), the particles stay steady.

 - To take advantage of even tiny differences in density to separate various particles in a solution, gravity can be replaced with the much more powerful “centrifugal force” provided by a centrifuge.